National Equality Standard: People

 Arun Batra is the CEO and founder of the NES.
 Prior to his position at Ernst & Young, he ran the Mayor's "Diversity Works" programme in London.
 He has recently been recognised as one of Britain's most influential Asians for leading the establishment of the NES.

 Batra is supported by Harry Gaskell, the managing partner of Ernst & Young's UK and Ireland advisory Practice and Head of D&I, and the Chair of the Employers Network for Equality & Inclusion (ENEI).Sir David Bell has been appointed as the Non-executive Chair of the steering committee that drives the development of the NES.

 The National Equality Standard Assessment

 Through the NES, companies are subjected to an EDI assessment which has been devised by the NES Board and EY.
 The NES Assessment provides companies with a comprehensive quality review of their EDI policies and practices, identifies areas for improvement and provides implementation recommendations.
 Each company that undertakes the NES undergoes assessment against a predefined set of criteria across seven standards.
 Trained NES Assessors review documentation, ensure legal compliance, conduct comprehensive interviews and sample staff through in-depth surveys.
 The outcome is detailed in a comprehensive report.

-The Objectives

-The objectives of the NES are to provide an assessment tool which: